naholyr/github-todos/README.md

 Configuration is store in `.github-todos` file, using INI format.

-* `$HOME/.github-todos` contains global configuration, overriden by…
+* `$HOME/.github-todos` contains global configuration, overridden by…
 * `<YOUR-REPO>/.github-todos` which contains local (repository-wide) configuration

 #### Installing the hook